Naoko Yamada

 Naoko Yamada (山田 尚子, Yamada Naoko) is a Japanese animator and director.
 Working at Kyoto Animation until 2020, she has directed the anime series K-On!
 (2009–2010) and Tamako Market (2013), and the anime films A Silent Voice (2016), Liz and the Blue Bird (2018) and The Colors Within (2024).
 In 2021, she directed the original net animation (ONA) The Heike Story under Science Saru.
 The series premiered on Japanese television in January 2022.

-She has won multiple awards for her work, as well as becoming world renowned for her stylistic choices in anime.
+Yamada has won multiple awards for her work, and has received widespread renown for her stylistic choices in anime.
 She was also one of the youngest directors at Kyoto Animation, getting her first directing opportunity around 4 years after finishing university and starting work for the studio.

 Early life and education

 Yamada was born in Kyoto Prefecture.
 She enjoyed drawing as a child and would copy images from the Patlabor and Dragon Ball series.
 Always showing an interest in film, Yamada would stay up late as a child just to catch whatever film might be playing in the evening slot.
 She showed interest in extracurricular activities as well, joining the volleyball club in primary school and the tennis and photography clubs in high school.
 At the Kyoto University of Art and Design, she studied oil painting and was a member of the special effects club.